mikechambers/darci/README.md

 DCLI, and to enable to web frontend of DARCI to call the Destiny 2 APIs directly.

-Once you have set the environment variables, you may need to reload your environemt and / or terminal.
+Once you have set the environment variables, you may need to reload your environment and / or terminal.

 ### Download and Configure DCLI